 This post may contain affiliate links.
 Please read our disclosure policy.

-Like an upside down deep-dish pie, this easy gluten free blueberry cobbler has a thick gf pastry crust baked to perfection on top of lots of fresh or frozen blueberries.
+This easy gluten free blueberry cobbler is made of a fluffy pastry topping baked to golden brown perfection on top of lots of bright, sweet and fragrant blueberries.

 Want to save this recipe?